hx2A/py5website/reference/sketch_no_loop.rst

 When ``no_loop()`` is used, it's not possible to manipulate or access the screen inside event handling functions such as ``mouse_pressed()`` or ``key_pressed()``.
 Instead, use those functions to call :doc:`redraw` or :doc:`loop`, which will run ``draw()``, which can update the screen properly.
 This means that when ``no_loop()`` has been called, no drawing can happen, and functions like :doc:`save_frame` or :doc:`load_pixels` may not be used.

-Note that if the sketch is resized, :doc:`redraw` will be called to update the sketch, even after ``no_loop()`` has been specified.
-Otherwise, the sketch would enter an odd state until :doc:`loop` was called.
+Note that if the Sketch is resized, :doc:`redraw` will be called to update the Sketch, even after ``no_loop()`` has been specified.
+Otherwise, the Sketch would enter an odd state until :doc:`loop` was called.

 Underlying Java method: `noLoop <https://processing.org/reference/noLoop_.html>`_